darellanodev/gif-tower-defense/README.md

 - The player can:

+  - [ ] View the Main Menu and select a desired level to play.
+    - [x] Basic background
+    - [ ] Click in miniature to play
+    - [ ] Replace old player names with other nicknames
+    - [ ] ...
   - [ ] Pause the game and resume it with the pause button
   - [ ] Speed the game and return to normal speed with the speed button
   - [ ] Click on an enemy to select it as a target